luvnft/saas/README.md

 ### Connect With Us 🌐

 Join our dynamic community and start contributing.
-For more information, or to join our team, please visit [https://cogify.social/join-us](https://cogify.social/join-us).
+For more information, or to join our team, please visit [Join-us](https://cogify.social/join-us).

+### I build everything at no cost, Including Web domain, Chatgpt API Key, 24*7 Web hosting, SMTP Email Hosting for marketing etc - **Everything** .
+Fill this form and we will reach out to you with all the information quickly.
+[Help](https://cogify.social/help)

 We're excited to see how you use and enhance Cogify.Social.
 Get started today and unleash your creativity! 🌟 [Cogify.social